kubernetes/community/events/events-team/content/new-contributor-workshops/workspace-setup.md

 ### Slides

-Clear and large download commands to copy into terminal
+Clear and large download commands to copy into the terminal.

 ### Details To Cover